How To Steep Blooming Tea & Enjoy It To The Fullest

 For the first steep our focus is to let the blooming flower 'bloom' properly.
-As blooming teas are tightly bundled, it is essential to use water just below boiling point for them to properly bloom.
-It only takes a minute or 2 for a flowering tea to bloom and another 1 minute to fully unfurl.
+As blooming teas are tightly bundled, it is essential to use water just below boiling point (95ºC/200ºF) for them to properly bloom.
+It takes about 2-3 minutes for a flowering tea to start blooming and another 2-3 minutes to fully unfurl.
 As soon as it reaches full bloom, it is ready to be poured over gently for your first cup of tea.
-The first steep will have a strong flavor with an intense aroma of the flowers that are used.
+The first steep will have a strong flavor with an intense aroma of the flowers that are part of the tea.

 The Second/Third Steep

-In contrary to what most first time blooming tea drinkers believe, this tea type can be more than once!
+In contrary to what most first time blooming tea drinkers believe, this tea type can be steeped more than once!
 Generally, flowering tea can be brewed up to 3 times, with changing flavors during every steep.
-So let's discuss how you can approach this after the first steep below.
+So let's discuss how you can approach the second preparation below.

 Right after pouring out the first brew, you can refill the teapot directly to enjoy the view of the tea flower that has now opened up, while drinking the first cup.
 Another benefit of this is that the next pot is ready to be enjoyed as soon as you finish your first.
-Make sure however to avoid pouring water directly on top of an already-bloomed flower so as not to disrupt its elegance and beauty—pour water along the side of the glass teapot instead.
+Make sure however to avoid pouring water directly on top of an already-bloomed flower so as not to disrupt its elegance and beauty.
+Pouring too fast over the bloom, may damage the flower, or make the content look blurry.
+Pour water along the side of the glass teapot instead.

 During this stage, you are actually more free to experiment with different temperatures and steeping times.
 The secret is to use the result of the first steep as a reference.
 If the first round was too strong, try a lower temperature or reduce the steeping time.
 If it was too light, then increase the steeping time.

-The perfect cup of blooming tea all begins with clean, fresh water.
-To keep the unique nuances of your tea's flavor and aroma, it is best to avoid using tap water as it contains chlorine, fluoride, and other strong chemicals.
-Instead, use spring water or filtered water to achieve that perfectly brewed tea.
+Note: The perfect cup of blooming tea all begins with good water to keep the unique nuances of your tea's flavor and aroma.
+Depending on where you live, you may avoid tap water.
+Instead, use bottled water or filtered water to achieve that perfectly brewed tea.